The History of The Faketoshi: Crypto's Most Notorious Fraudsters

 Dave Kleiman's brother Ira sued Craig Wright in 2020 on the grounds that Wright committed fraud and stole the entire Satoshi Bitcoin stash from his late brother.
 After years of court, Wright was found not guilty on all but one count, resulting in him having to pay Ira Kleiman's company $143 million.

 Unsurprisingly, Wright has not paid a single cent.
-Credible Satoshi candidate Nick Szabo correctly pointed out that the lawsuit is a complete waste of time since neither person is Satoshi.
+Famous computer scientist Nick Szabo pointed out that the lawsuit is a waste of time since neither person is Satoshi.
 Furthermore, one of Wright's famous strategies is suing people in defamation lawsuits that have no basis.

 Most important of all, Wright helped start a Bitcoin Cash fork called BSV, which stands for "Bitcoin Satoshi Vision."
 He claims that BSV is the real Bitcoin, which is of course, not true.
 Funnily enough, Wright actually can't code, leaving his supposed role in the creation of BSV shrouded in mystery.
 On the other hand, the evidence spells out clearly that he is not Satoshi Nakamoto.